Head down the right side road off Borough High Street, and you’ll find a WW2 bunker.

-The Great Gatsby – The city’s longest-running immersive show became the juggernaut it is today thanks to a debaucherous 18-month stint at COLAB, as one of the first shows they put on.
+The Great Gatsby – The city’s longest-running immersive show became the juggernaut it is today thanks to a debaucherous 18-month guest stint at COLAB.

-Bridge Command – Still playing, this sci-fi doozy is part escape room, part theatre show, part game.
+Bridge Command – This sci-fi doozy was part escape room, part theatre show, part game.

 Montagues and Capulets – The show that gave everyone a chance to experience Elizabethan-era gang warfare for themselves.